mdfriday/theme-saasify/exampleSite/content/features/developer-experience.md

     description: "Well-structured, documented code following best practices.
 Makes maintenance and updates straightforward for any developer."
   - title: "Detailed Documentation"
     description: "Comprehensive documentation covers everything from setup to advanced customization.
 Includes examples and best practices."
-demo:
+demo: true
-  description: "See how our developer-friendly architecture makes building websites a breeze."
+demo_description: "See how our developer-friendly architecture makes building websites a breeze."
-  image: "/images/feature-3.svg"
+demo_image: "/images/feature-3.svg"
 ---

 ## Built for Developers